pgmoneta/pgmoneta/doc/GETTING_STARTED.md

-  expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key is-alive                 Is pgmoneta alive stop                     Stop pgmoneta status                   Status of pgmoneta details                  Detailed status of pgmoneta reload                   Reload the configuration reset                    Reset the Prometheus statistics
+  expunge                  Expunge a backup from a server encrypt                  Encrypt a file using master-key decrypt                  Decrypt a file using master-key ping                     Check if pgmoneta is alive stop                     Stop pgmoneta status [details]         Status of pgmoneta, with optional details conf <action>            Manage the configuration, with one of subcommands:
+                           - 'reload' to reload the configuration clear <what>             Clear data, with:
+                           - 'prometheus' to reset the Prometheus statistics
 ```

 This tool can be used on the machine running `pgmoneta` to do a backup like